anurag19100/Tour-booking-Website/README.md

 - Used bcrypt to encrypt passwords and implemented features to reset passwords by sending a security token via mail
 - Manage booking, check tours map, check user's reviews and rating

 ## Usage/Examples

-* Review and rating
+* User
+  - Users can create accounts and buy Tours
+  - There are three types of Users - **Admin**, **Lead-Guide**, **Guide** and **User**
-  - Allow user to add a review directly at the website after they have taken a tour
+  - Users can buy any tour and write a review and give a rating to the Tours, directly at the website after they have taken a tour.
+  - Users can maintain and edit their own personal details
+  - Users can reset their password in case they forget it
 * Booking
   - Prevent duplicate bookings after user has booked that exact tour, implement favourite tours
 * Advanced authentication features